pfroysdon/reading_rack/README.md

 </p>

 **NOTE:**
-This is a repository for the books and papers I have read.
+This is a repository for the books and papers I have read in the last 25 years of my career.
 The items that I have completed have a date (for my reference) and a summary or comment, while the others are items I have recently purchased and next on my list to read.
-Each of the books were purchased through Amazon or eBay, so I have provided links for anyone interested in purchasing them.
-The papers I have either provided links or the .pdf (or both).
+Most of the books were purchased online, so I have provided links for anyone interested in purchasing a copy.
+The technical papers I have either provided links or the .pdf (or both).

 -----------------------------------------------------------------------------------